 - 2020 Board of Directors Campaign Information: ACA is seeking candidates for four open seats on the Board of Directors.
 To assist potential candidates, the campaign information document includes campaign deadlines, rules and a Board position description.

 - 2021 Board of Directors Candidate Application: Interested candidates are urged to submit a completed application as soon as possible but not later than March 15, 2021.
 The ACA International Council of Delegates will meet on July 15, 2020, to elect four directors for three-year terms.

 - ACA Board of Directors: ACA Board of Directors governs the affairs, activities and concerns of the association.

 - ACA Member Committees: ACA’s committees address important issues that impact your day-to-day operations and provide meaningful input to the Board of Directors.

-- NEW Strategic Plan: ACA International’s work is driven largely by the initiatives set forth by association members in its three-year strategic plan.
+- Strategic Plan: ACA International’s work is driven largely by the initiatives set forth by association members in its three-year strategic plan.
 The Board met in December 2020 and reaffirmed the vision, mission and values, and adopted goals for 2021-2023.
 Accompanying strategies and action plans are in development.

-- ACA Bylaws: The rules governing the association’s internal affairs, the ACA Bylaws are amended from time to time with approval by the Council of Delegates.
+- ACA Bylaws: The rules governing the association’s internal affairs, the ACA International Bylaws are amended from time to time with approval by the Council of Delegates.
 Current Bylaws effective January 2019.
 Amended Bylaws effective January 2021 (as amended July 14, 2020).